CheshireCatNick/ConsensusNote/general/consensus-bound.md

 |PBFT|based on Async|assume 2/3 honest to proof consensus algorithm is safe|
 |Hashgraph|based on Async|assume 2/3 honest to proof consensus algorithm if safe|

+### Proof
 Simple proof: if 1 in 3 people is malicious, he can modify the message, and the other two has no way to reach consensus.
 General proof: if f in n nodes are faulty:
 When we see f nodes die out, it is possible that there are all faulty nodes, or none of them are faulty nodes, we can't tell.
 Consider the second case, n - f > 2f => n > 3f

+### Concept
+1. To reach consensus, we not only need to know 2/3 of people know the message, but also know that 2/3 of people know 2/3 of people know the message.